 - This kiwi coulis makes a sweet and tangy fruit sauce with a refreshing kiwi flavor.
 You can use it both as a filling as well as topping.

-- You can use it in mousses (like this kiwi mousse), cheesecakes and yoghurt and can also use it as a topping for ice cream, waffles, pancakes, panna cotta, ice creams, and other desserts.
+- You can use it in mousses (like this kiwi mousse), cheesecakes and yoghurt and can also use it as a topping for ice creams, waffles, pancakes, panna cotta, and other desserts.

 Kiwi Coulis (Kiwi Sauce)